Aum1031/guesswordgame/README.md

 ### Project: Guessing Game

 ### Get started
-Clone this repo and run following
+Clone this repo and run following at the root level
 ### `npm install`

 ### Dependencies